Frequently asked questions

 Does War Memorials Trust have any information about overseas war memorials?
 Why does War Memorials Trust not fund work to overseas war memorials?
 Why does War Memorials Trust only operate in the UK?

-War Memorials Trust’s remit only covers war memorials in the UK and so we do not hold information about overseas memorials.
+War Memorials Trust’s remit only covers war memorials in the UK, Channel Islands and Isle of Man and so we do not hold information about overseas memorials.

 Although War Memorials Trust understands the significance and importance of the many overseas war memorials, we are unfortunately unable to help with the funding of their restoration and conservation through our grant schemes.